kolapalliavinash99/Smart_Home_Automation_School_Project/README.md

 **Security and Surveillance:** Enhance home security with real-time alerts and surveillance capabilities.
 **Scalability and Compatibility:** Compatible with a wide range of smart devices for seamless integration and future expansion.

+**Tools Used**
+Python
+Flask
+Python packages
+Git

+**Running the Code**
+Download the file name "Light bulb.py" from repository Run the code by going into that directory and Enter command in Windows Command prompt "python Ligh Bulb.py" Enter the details for the results.

+Same as, Download the file name "Imp